This section covers extensions to your cluster that do not come as part as Kubernetes itself.

 a volume, it is a good practice to mount directory /var/lib/kubelet/pod-resources/

-instead of the /var/lib/kubelet/pod-resources/kubelet.sock
+instead of the /var/lib/kubelet/pod-resources/kubelet.sock.
+This will ensure

 that after kubelet restart, container will be able to re-connect to this socket.